 The Obutto R3Volution Gaming Cockpit is the PREMIER gaming cockpit for Flight Sims, Racing Sims, and General Computer Use/Workstation Usage.
 The Obutto series of cockpits are the FIRST cockpits to ever be multi-task cockpits, catering to Flight Sim users, Racing Sim Users and General Workstation users, all in one.
-To top things off, your purchase will also come with a Limited Lifetime Warranty.

 Featuring a more aggresive design, further adjustability over the Obutto oZone, and even more stability.
 The Obutto R3Volution is simply the ultimate cockpit.
 Available accessories make the Obutto R3Volution also the most versatile, such as optional triple monitor mount, a set of acrylic tabletops to add some stellar style, but also some added function to your Obutto, and a flight stick mount for flight sim pilots.
 Some accessories in the above product images are not included with the base cockpit.

 Please checkout the Frequently Asked Questions page for more information.